boheling/focusPet/README.md

 - Look for "Treat earned!" messages in service worker console
 - Check that popup receives "SYNC_PET_STATE" messages

+### Analytics Not Working
+- Ensure analytics is enabled in settings
+- Check that you've spent at least 1 minute on a page for activity to be logged
+- Look for "focusPet: Started tracking tab" messages in service worker console
+- Verify that domain categorization is working correctly

+### Story Generation Issues
+- Ensure you have browsing activity data before generating stories
+- Check that analytics is enabled and tracking data
+- Look for "focusPet: Generated daily/weekly story" messages in console
+- Verify that popup can communicate with background service worker

 ### Settings Not Persisting
 - Ensure settings are saved using the "Save Settings" button
 - Check that popup refreshes after saving